dalenfree/azure-resume-challenge/README.md

 # The Cloud Resume Challenge, or How I Stumbled Through Azure for a Month
-A great deal of digital ink has been spilled already about the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/azure/) (hereafter "The Challenge").
+A great deal of digital ink has been spilled already about the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/azure/).
 This writeup will serve as a bit of a journal for my adventure!

 ## A little about me
 I come from a *recreationally technical* background - I've dabbled in Linux since being a teenager, have always found working in the command line "neat", and I've always been the family go-to for tech-related questions.
 In my recent professional roles (in tech sales), I have come progressively closer and closer to the development side of things and, most recently, the wonderful world of RFPs, risk assessments, controls, etc. I've slowly had to become more conversant in cloud-related parlance, so, I thought, why not try jumping in to see how much I can learn.